 Parse text as JSON

-The keys of the tree
+The keys of the map

 Log message to the console and return a

-Map values and reduce them
+Map the keys and/or values in a tree and reduce them

 Return the source tree with only the keys in the mask